-A tree, growing to a height of 20 to 45 m, forming a lignotuber.
+A tree, growing to a height of 20 to 45 m, forming a lignotuber, with ironbark.

-It is found in forests on the coast and adjacent foothills in soils of reasonable fertility, from about Maryborough and Springsure in Queensland to just north of Sydney in New South Wales.
+It is found in forests on the coast and adjacent foothills in soils of reasonable fertility.

 Bark is hard, rough, furrowed grey or black on the trunk and branches (ironbark), sometimes smooth on the thinner branches.

-Juvenile/coppicing leaves have egg-shaped to lance-shaped leaves that are paler on the lower surface, to 120 mm long and to about 50 mm wide.
+Eucalyptus spp. have simple and usually alternate adult leaves with juvenile leaves starting off opposite to alternate (disjunct).
+In this species, juvenile/coppicing leaves have ovate to lanceolate leaves that are paler on the lower surface, to 120 mm long and to about 50 mm wide.

-Adult leaves are the same shade of green on both sides, lance-shaped to curved, to 175 mm long and to 30 mm wide, tapering to a petiole to 25 mm long.
+Adult leaves are the same shade of green on both sides, lanceolate to falcate, to 175 mm long and to 30 mm wide, tapering to a petiole to 25 mm long.

-The flowers are mostly arranged on the ends of branchlets in groups (umbellasters) of seven.
+The primary inflorescence of “eucalypts” (Angophora / Corymbia / Eucalyptus) is an umbellaster (an umbel-like cluster of flowers).
+In the flowers of Corymbia and Eucalyptus, the petals and sepals are fused into the distinctive calyptra / operculum (bud cap) which is shed when the flower opens (in some species, 2 bud caps (opercula) are shed).
+The flowers are conspicuously staminate – where many stamens are basically taking over the role of the petals, all surrounding one central carpel.
+In this species, the flowers are mostly arranged on the ends of branchlets in umbellasters of seven.
 Mature buds are diamond-shaped or spindle-shaped to 10 mm long and to 4 mm wide with a conical operculum / calyptra.
 Flowering mainly occurs from September to January and the flowers are white.

 In a garden situation, it is fast-growing and hardy, and adapts to most well-drained sites.
 Tolerates some frost.
 It is not overly common in cultivation but could be planted in an open garden or as a street tree.
 It has very dramatic black bark which contrasts with the green leaves.
 Not recommended for small gardens.
 Lends to larger landscapes and gardens.
 Suitable for dry climate gardens.
 Frost tolerant.